blbadger/blbadger.github.io/polynomial-roots.md

 ![rotation]({{https://blbadger.github.io}}/newton-method/Newton_all_205.png)

-For the purposes of maintaining resolution, follow the link for a video of the rotation
+Follow the link for a video of the rotation:

-<iframe width="820" height="461" src="https://www.youtube.com/embed/t7QAqeJQ290" frameborder="0" allow="accelerometer; autoplay; loop; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{% include youtube.html id='t7QAqeJQ290' %}